Abel elliptic functions

 In mathematics Abel elliptic functions are a special kind of elliptic functions, that were established by the Norwegian mathematician Niels Henrik Abel.
 He published his paper "Recherches sur les Fonctions elliptiques" in Crelle's Journal in 1827.
 It was the first work on elliptic functions that was actually published.
-Abel's work on elliptic functions also influenced Jacobi's studies of elliptic functions, whose 1829 published book "Fundamenta nova theoriae functionum ellipticarum" became the standard work on elliptic functions.
+Abel's work on elliptic functions also influenced Jacobi's studies of elliptic functions, whose 1829 published book Fundamenta nova theoriae functionum ellipticarum became the standard work on elliptic functions.

 History

-Abels starting point were the elliptic integrals which had been studied in great detail by Adrien-Marie Legendre.
+Abel's starting point were the elliptic integrals which had been studied in great detail by Adrien-Marie Legendre.
 He began his research in 1823 when he still was a student.
 In particular he viewed them as complex functions which at that time were still in their infancy.
 In the following years Abel continued to explore these functions.
 He also tried to generalize them to functions with even more periods, but seemed to be in no hurry to publish his results.

 But in the beginning of the year 1827 he wrote together his first, long presentation Recherches sur les fonctions elliptiques of his discoveries.
 At the end of the same year he became aware of Carl Gustav Jacobi and his works on new transformations of elliptic integrals.
 Abel finishes then a second part of his article on elliptic functions and shows in an appendix how the transformation results of Jacobi would easily follow.
 When he then sees the next publication by Jacobi where he makes use of elliptic functions to prove his results without referring to Abel, the Norwegian mathematician finds himself to be in a struggle with Jacobi over priority.
 He finishes several new articles about related issues, now for the first time dating them, but dies less than a year later in 1829.
 In the meantime Jacobi completes his great work Fundamenta nova theoriae functionum ellipticarum on elliptic functions which appears the same year as a book.
 It ended up defining what would be the standard form of elliptic functions in the years that followed.